03difoha/1-day-coding/README.md

 #### Fonts

-Text is the major carrier of information on an app, so it's good practice to start with **typography**, or *type setting*.
-That means defining how texts are going to look, which fonts your app is going to use, and the proportions between them in your app layout.
+Text is the major carrier of information on an website, so it's good practice to start with **typography**, or *type setting*.
+That means defining how texts are going to look, which fonts your website is going to use, and the proportions between them in your website layout.

 > You can grab a free **font** from [Google Fonts](https://fonts.google.com/):